hkford/gin-sample-app/README.md

 ### Build a single binary with templates
 You can build a single binary containing template files.
 See [this example](https://github.com/gin-gonic/examples/tree/master/assets-in-binary/example02).

 Note that go:embed cannot load files in parent directory.
+So template files are in the same directory of router.go.